 The Fair Funerals campaign is the first dedicated campaign in our charity’s long history.

-We’ve always seen ourselves as a grassroots, hands-on, eminently practical organisation – supporting people impacted by poverty.
+We’ve always seen ourselves as a hands-on and practical service delivery organisation, supporting people impacted by poverty.
 So what changed?

 Our funeral poverty expertise

 In 2010 we found ourselves in an unusual position.
 We were setting up Down to Earth, a new project to support people on low incomes to access an affordable and meaningful funeral.
-It was – and still is – unique, giving us a distinctive window of knowledge in this new, niche area of “funeral poverty”.
+It remains unique, giving us frontline insight into the reality of funeral poverty.

-The media and by policy makers began to ask us to comment on the cost of funerals.
-We were told that our knowledge wasn’t available elsewhere.
-And crucially, we realised that as well as developing an understanding of the problem, we were developing a very clear understanding of the solution.
+As a result, media and policy makers began to ask us to comment on the situation faced by people on low incomes when arranging funerals.
+Crucially, we realised that as well as developing an understanding of the problem, we were developing a clear understanding of the solution.

 A new direction for QSA

 Setting up a campaign was a risk for us.
 We had no track record in campaigning and we knew that advocating for change requires both tactics and tenacity.
-It was also a stretch for us and we realised that different skills are required to campaign effectively.
-After a few years of pushing this issue from within Down to Earth, we decided, in 2013, to set up a dedicated campaign.
-In January 2014, Fair Funerals began.
+After a few years of pushing this issue from within Down to Earth, we decided to move ahead with a campaign.
+Fair Funerals launched in January 2014.

-What sat behind Fair Funerals at first was just one part time staff member, so we knew that, in order to get more bang for our buck, we needed to build alliances and common cause with others.
+Having limited resources we recognised early that in order to reach out on a national stage we needed to build alliances and promote common cause with key partners.
 This made practical sense, as well as aligning with our values.
-We knew we wanted to run a campaign that was positive and collaborative.
+We wanted to run a campaign that was positive and collaborative.